IASTODAY DAILY CAPSULE -NOVEMBER 19 2019 NOTES [UPSC IAS Current affairs]

 IASTODAY DAILY CAPSULE -NOVEMBER 9 2019 NOTES [UPSC IAS Current affairs]

-Current affairs, Daily Capsule, Daily challenge, Daily hindu notes, Editorial analysis, General Studies, hindu notes, IAS EXAM, IASTODAY DAILY CAPSULES, MAINS 2020, PIB notes
+Daily hindu notes, Current affairs, Daily Capsule, Daily challenge, Editorial analysis, General Studies, hindu notes, IAS EXAM, IASTODAY DAILY CAPSULES, MAINS 2020, PIB notes

 IASTODAY DAILY CAPSULES -General Studies-01 IASTODAY CAPSULES are available free -date wise => CLICK HERE Meghalayan rainforests similar to equatorial ones News: The northeastern State of Meghalaya known for its wettest districts and living root bridges is also home to a lowland tropical rainforest north of the Tropic of Cancer.
 A new study discovers that this rainforest, the northernmost in the world, is similar in structure and diversity to the other rainforests found near the Equator.
 Beyond News: Tropical rainforests are the terrestrial areas on the earth teemed with enormous diversity of trees and other life-forms which make the largest sink of carbon.
 Although these forests cover just about 6% of the Earth's land surface, about four-fifth of world's documented species can be found in tropical rainforests.
 Characteristically, tropical rainforests occur in…